[See also previous and subsequent posts in this series.]

 Willard Price wrote about a dozen of his wildlife Adventure books, which I absolutely loved as a kid and re-read over and over, borrowing the same books repeatedly from our town library.
 I remember that my little brother Gerard found the first one for me: knowing I was crazy about King Kong, he picked up Gorilla Adventure for me one week; and then I was hooked.

 Mostly written in the 50s and 60s, all the books follow a similar pattern.
-Brother Hal and Roger Hunt are on expeditions to catch animals for their father’s business, which sells them on to zoos and circuses.
+Brothers Hal and Roger Hunt are on expeditions to catch animals for their father’s business, which sells them on to zoos and circuses.
 As they’re going about their business, an ill-intentioned interloper appears — a smuggler, a pirate, or similar — who tries to gain the boys’ trust, usually successfully.
 Betrayal ensues, but the boys find a way to win out, and the animals are shipped off home to Long Island.
 Along the way, the books are sprinkled with natural history information, often disguised as lectures that the older Hal gives his younger brother.

 It would be easy to pick holes in these books.
 Some of their colonial attitudes have not worn well (“Joro was easily as good as any white man”), some of the natural history “facts” are myths, and the stories really are a bit cookie-cutter.
 But I can forgive them all of that because they are just fine, exciting adventures and they are full of fascinating animals.
 Price himself wrote: